Environmental Sciences Papers at Tauranga (2020)

-Environmental Sciences is available as a major for the BSc and BSc(Tech).
-Environmental Sciences may also be taken as a second major or as a minor, subject to academic approval of the faculty or school of studies in which the student is enrolled.
+Environmental Sciences is available as a first major for the Bachelor of Science (BSc) and Bachelor of Science (Technology) (BSc(Tech)).
+Environmental Sciences may also be taken as a second major or minor in other undergraduate degrees, subject to approval of the Division in which the student is enrolled.

 To complete a minor in Environmental Sciences, students must complete 60 points from the papers listed for the Environmental Sciences major, including at least 30 points above 100 level.
 Students must include ENVSC101 and ENVSC201.

-Note: Students who commenced a major in Environmental Sciences in 2017 or prior should contact the Faculty of Science and Engineering for programme advice.
+Note: Students who commenced a major in Environmental Sciences in 2017 or prior should contact the Division of Health, Engineering, Computing and Science for programme advice.

 On this page